 Early Action Projects

-As an essential component of the KCD Regional Food System Program we initiated a series of Early Action Projects based on the following criteria:
+As an essential component of KCD’s Regional Food System Program we initiated a series of Early Action Projects based on the following criteria:

 - Actions identified in regional planning goals and by numerous stakeholders.

 - Critical early steps toward meeting regional food system economic goals.

 - Clearly defined as a specific project or activity.

 - Could be accomplished by KCD staff or through contracted work.